Pro Perspective: Eddie Taubensee

 He was drafted in the sixth round of the 1986 MLB draft by the Cleveland Indians.
 Eddie stood 6 ft 4 in tall and weighed 205 pounds during his big league playing days.

-Eddie would finish out his MLB playing career with the Indians, retiring after the 2001 season.
+Eddie would finish out his MLB playing career with the Cleveland Indians, retiring after the 2001 season.

-Over the course of his MLB career Taubensee appeared in 975 total games, 871 as a catcher.
-He collected 94 home runs, 784 hits and maintained a very respectable lifetime batting average of .273.
+Over the course of his MLB career, Eddie Taubensee appeared in 975 total games, 871 as a catcher.
+He collected 94 home runs, 784 hits, 419 RBIs and maintained a very respectable lifetime batting average of .273.

-Taubensee finished in the NL's top 5 for Defensive Games as a Catcher twice (1998 and 1999) and 3rd in the NL for Putouts as a Catcher in 1999.
+Eddie Taubensee finished in the NL's top 5 for Defensive Games as a Catcher twice (1998 and 1999) and he finished 3rd in the NL for Putouts as a Catcher in 1999.

-Although he is no longer playing professionally, Eddie is still active in professional Baseball.
-His most recent coaching stint was serving as the hitting coach for the San Francisco Giants' farm club the Augusta GreenJackets.
+Although he is no longer playing professionally, Eddie is still active in professional baseball.
+A recent coaching stint of his was serving as the hitting coach for the San Francisco Giants' farm club the Augusta GreenJackets.

 Q&A with Eddie Taubensee